Step 1: Read the RULES.... 3dcc.deviantart.com/blog/38320…

 |More Journal Entries|

 As always, thank you for watching.
-Hope you found this useful in some way.
-Please don't forget to like this video, and subscribe to my channel for many more.
+Please don't forget to "like" this video, and subscribe to my channel for many more tutorials like this.
+I plan on creating a Blender 3d companion video for this as well, so keep an eye out for that.